Skip to main content

 arbiter:

 Relative env file paths are resolved from the config directory.
-By default that
+With the staged deployment layout, ../.arbiter.env resolves from conf/ to .arbiter.env at the deployment root.

 The generated env file depends on the config that is active when the command runs.
 For example, a composed config with SMTP and IMAP bot accounts might produce entries like: